 52. Cocoon Bean Bag Chair

 Bean bags are awesome, but often too small for teenagers.
-The Cocoon Bean Bag Chair is the perfect size!
+The Cocoon Bean Bag Chair is a perfect size!
 Sinking in this cozy chair can help teenagers with autism relax and relieve pressure.

 53. Large Weighted Blanket